knpuniversity/oauth/knpu/coop.rst

     Host: coop.apps.knpuniversity.com
     Authorization: Bearer ACCESSTOKENHERE

-This token takes the place of your username and password and is tied to exactly one Coop account with limited access to perform certain tasks.
-OAuth is all about exactly *how* we get that token, what it allows us to do, and all the workflow around that.
+This token takes the place of your username and password, is tied to exactly one COOP account, and is limited to performing certain tasks.

-In fact, the API has a little sandbox for each POST endpoint, and as you can see, the only thing we need to specify is the Access Token.
+For our convenience, the COOP has a little sandbox for each POST endpoint, and as you can see, the only thing we need to specify is the Access Token.
 Now, how do we get that access token?

 Creating an Application
 -----------------------

 Now let's create an application.

 - explain the application
 - create the application